 San Francisco is an employment hub for a region with booming jobs and population growth.
 Population growth in the Bay Area, and San Francisco in particular, is outpacing projections.
-At the same time, employment is growing faster than population: between September 2009 and April 2015, San Francisco’s workforce has increased by 140,000, while the population increased by around 50,000.
-Housing production, on the other hand, is lagging.
+At the same time, employment is growing faster than population: since 2009, population in San Francisco has increased by 65,000 residents and over 100,000 jobs.
+From 2014 to 2016 alone, there was an increase in 20,000 residents which brought the total population to 870,000 with a daytime population of over a million people.
+Employment during this time was also tremendous, but housing production, on the other hand, is lagging.
 This means that a growing number of people are coming to San Francisco for work but live elsewhere and commute into the city.

 Vehicle miles traveled, a measure of the total amount of driving, in San Francisco has been declining for over a decade, but there has been an increase since 2011 following the 2008-2009 recession.
 Luckily, San Francisco has a strong backbone of regional transit, but the economic upturn has resulted in increases in vehicle miles traveled since 2011, resulting in increased congestion and decreased vehicle speeds during peak periods over that timeframe.
 The San Francisco County Transportation Authority (SFCTA) conducts the Congestion Management Program, which is a bi-annual program conducted in accordance with state law to monitor and mitigate traffic congestion.

 Speed is one metric used to measure congestion, and is measured on the Congestion Management Network, which is a set of key driving routes in San Francisco that provide important access for residents and workers.
 Average speed is measured separately for urban arterial streets and freeways, and is measured during the morning and evening “peak periods,” or rush hours.